Lifestyle

 Human Lifestyle

-We also grew a very special sacred blue corn, used in ceremony for generations.
-Through dream life this connection was made to offer the blue corn to the rabbit spirits, as an offering.
+We also grew a very special sacred blue corn, used in Hopi ceremony for generations.
+Through dream life a person carrying the lineage of this corn ceremony connected the blue corn to us so that we may feed the rabbit spirits with this offering.
 The amount of special tending this corn needed to thrive and be spirit food is one way we try to give back for what we take.

-Given our recent move and the drought of our new-old homelands (my partner is a Coloradan), we can’t grow all our own food.
-What we can do is eat food that is grown somewhat locally.
-When we eat what is in season, we attune to rhythms of nature within our own bodies, and when it’s local we begin to energetically match to the soil here in our home, creating a sense of home and belonging.
-Eating food from out of the area does not feel as congruent to my system, so I avoid it.
-In a way, we are eating our home soil, rooting.
-I do not need to align with the minerals and soils in Chile.
-I need to be aligned with right here, Western Colorado.
-I am part of this land, this land is part of me, as are all creatures living on this land.
+Given our mountain location we can’t grow all our own food.
+What we can do is support local farmers best of our ability.
+When we eat what is in season, we attune to rhythms of nature within our own bodies, and when it’s local we begin to energetically match to our place, creating a sense of home and belonging.
+Eating food from out of the area does not feel as congruent to my system.
+I need to be aligned with right here, Western Colorado and to be part of this land.

 Rabbit Lifestyle

 IMG_0357One thing that sets us apart is the way we tune into the happiness of our rabbits.
-We notice how many (but not all!) of them enjoy living socially.
-We try to keep sociable rabbits together to live in a more natural family pack.
-Some that don’t like to share space, do like to have their family nearby, and that is why we sometimes have sons and daughters on either side of mom.
+In the past, we used to be able to let them enjoy living socially.
+Our current home has too many predators so that is no longer an option.
+We now like to have their family nearby, and that is why we often have sons and daughters on either side of mom.
 We have found this has helped with moodiness and isolation that some rabbits feel when separated from their blood family.
 All the rabbits together do identify with belonging to a herd.
 Ask any rabbit who escapes the exercise pen why they hang around and eventually make their way back into their cages!

 Colonies